jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 ### Overview

-Aiming to validate the utility of the Predictive Horizontal Pod Autoscaler (HPA) for autoscaling a Kubernetes cluster with realistic data this experiment was created to provide a suitable comparison with the existing Kubernetes Horizontal Pod Autoscaler (PHPA).
+Aiming to validate the utility of the Predictive Horizontal Pod Autoscaler (HPA) for autoscaling a K8s cluster with realistic data this experiment was created to provide a suitable comparison with the existing K8s Horizontal Pod Autoscaler (PHPA).

 The experiment will involve both autoscalers managing an application that will